Solids, Walking, and Talking

 1+ Year Must-haves

 - Training Pants — Once you are on the road to potty training you'll want to move baby out of diapers and into training pants.
-Blueberry Trainers are a nice option that can help baby feel like they are getting bigger and doing a good job.
+Blueberry Trainers are a nice option that can help your baby feel like they are getting bigger and doing a good job.
 The pants themselves can be a great inspiration for little ones on the fence about taking the plunge into potty time.

 1+ Year Nice-to-haves